 Children’s Social Care services can be challenging, stressful and emotionally taxing places to work.
 Turnover rates and working life-spans within this profession are markedly shorter than other comparable careers, including teachers, doctors and nurses.

-Cardiff University (CASCADE) will be conducting a randomised controlled trial with 6 Local Authorities (LAs) in England of Schwartz Rounds, a wellbeing intervention that aims to bolster and support the mental health and psychological wellbeing of multidisciplinary staff, usually in health-care settings.
+Cardiff University (CASCADE) is conducting randomised controlled trials (RCTs) within 11 Local Authorities (LAs) in England of Schwartz Rounds, a wellbeing intervention that aims to bolster and support the mental health and psychological wellbeing of multidisciplinary staff, usually in health-care settings.
 This intervention, delivered with the support of the Point of Care Foundation, provides staff with an hour-long, open forum, in which they are invited to share stories, experience, and reflections about the challenges of their work.
 This intervention usually takes place around lunchtime so that staff are able to participate, and food is often provided.

-The What Works Centre for Children’s Social Care announced their collaboration with the London Borough of Haringey, Liverpool City Council, Nottinghamshire County Council, Walsall Metropolitan Borough Council, Warwickshire County Council, West Sussex County Council in their blog.
+Schwartz Rounds will be delivered and evaluated in the following LAS: Bath and North East Somerset Council, Derby City Council, Leicester City Countil, London Borough of Enfield, London Borough of Haringey, Liverpool City Council, Nottinghamshire County Council, Swindon Borough Council, Walsall Metropolitan Borough Council, Warwickshire County Council, West Sussex County Council